Protestors arrive at Brian Laundrie’s home while the search for Gabby Petito continues.

 Gabby Petito, a 22-year-old YouTuber, has been missing since her fiance, Brian Laundrie, returned from their cross-country journey alone, according to police.

-On September 11, Peitito’s family reported her missing to North Port police, ten days after Laundrie returned to the home he lived with Peito and his parents.
+Petito’s family reported her missing to North Port, Florida police on September 11, ten days after Laundrie returned to the house he lived with Petito and his parents.

 Petito’s family issued a letter to Laundrie’s parents on Thursday, pleading with them to disclose information that would aid in the search for their daughter.